Joint Species Distribution Modeling of Percentage Cover Data with Exclusive Competition for Space: Statistical modeling and inference

-The model specification is completed by assigning prior distributions to the model parameters.
+The model specification is completed by assigning prior distributions to the model hyperparameters.
 In the stationary GP models, we gave weakly informative half-inverse-Student-$t$ prior for the length scale parameters, $1/l_{j} \sim \text{Student}-t_{+}(\mu,s^2,\nu)$, which gives \emph{a priori} more weight for the larger length scales.
 The parameter values of the prior were chosen according to the size of the study area (see Section \ref{sec:case-study}).
 The location and scale parameters of the half-inverse-Student-$t$ prior for the length scale parameters of the stationary GP models were selected such that the length scale is less than 400 meters with probability 0.99.
 This gives $1/l_{j} \sim \text{Student}-t_{+}(0,0.19^2,5)$ which corresponds to preferring smooth over small scale variability in vegetation composition.
+In the non-stationary GP models, the prior for the mean of the log length-scale was $\mu_{l_{j}}\sim N(4.5,\sqrt{2}^{2})$, which favors relatively large $l_{ij}$ values ($>$ 100 m).
+For the length scale and variance parameters of the GP prior for $\log l_{ij}$ \eqref{eq:logGP} we gave weakly informative priors, $1/l_{j}\sim Student-t_{+}(0,2^2,4)$ and $\sigma_{j}^{2}\sim Student-t_{+}(0,1,4)$.
+The location and scale parameters in these priors were selected such that $l_{j}$ is less than 38 meters with probability 0.99.